facebook pixel content

 Course Details

-Fall Semester curriculum
+Fall Semester Entry

-Basic Safety
+Construction Safety

 Work at construction and industrial job sites can be hazardous.
 Most job-site incidents are caused by at-risk behavior, poor planning, lack of training, or failure to recognize the hazards.
 To help prevent incidents, every company must have a proactive safety program.
 Safety must be incorporated into all phases of the job and involve employees at every level, including management.